jashment/swapi_front/README.md

 # swapi_front

 Project built with VueJS and Vuetify.
-Calls to the SWAPI.CO API to get films.
+Calls to the SWAPI.DEV API to get films.
 Project by Jordan Ashment.

 ## Project setup
 ```